joymallyac/blind-reviews/README_Chrome.md

 10. Pay the developer signup fee
 11. Publish your app

-The detail description about each step is given below.
+All steps are not mandatory to publish your app.
+The detail description about each required step is given below.

  Create your app’s zip file
  ================================